This is the latest profile in "Elon Connected," a new series that highlights how students are involved with campus organizations at Elon.

 Elevator pitch to someone considering joining?

-What do you think the Black Student Union adds to campus life or the broader community?
+What do you think your organization adds to campus life or the broader community?

-Biggest adjustment for the Black Student Union in response to the pandemic?
+Biggest adjustment for your group in response to the pandemic?

 What’s your advice to other students about balancing student involvement and your academics?